Zeo-shark/aws-ec2-disk-utilization-across-multi-account/README.md

 ## 🔐 Security Considerations and Best Practices

+### Network Security
+The Ansible controller host should be connecting privately to the target ec2 instances using VPC Peering (regional/global)

 ### Credential Management
 - Use AWS Secrets Manager or Parameter Store instead of environment variables
 - Implement automatic credential rotation